 Photoshop has been an industry standard for decades, but it’s pricey for those who only use it occasionally – and for those who only use it for basic photo editing.
-Here is 17 Free Photoshop Alternative for basic photo retouching or graphic design, and some offer the best of both worlds.
+Here is 17 Free Photoshop Alternative for basic photo retouching, graphic design, or both.

 Photoshop has been an industry standard for decades, but it’s pricey for those who only use it occasionally – and for those who only use it for basic photo editing.
 Photoshop is comprehensive image editing and graphic design software, but it takes a lot of space and can slow down your computer.
 It can also be difficult for beginners to understand.
 And at $9.99 per month, Photoshop may not be the best option for many novice photographers.

-If you’re looking for comprehensive free Photoshop alternatives, the free trial of Luminar 4 is a fantastic option.
-Luminar combines photo management and advanced RAW editing.
-Luminar is perfect for professional photographers and designers.
+If you’re looking for free Photoshop alternatives, the free trial of Luminar Neo is a fantastic option.

 Apple Photos comes installed on every Mac computer and offers simple editing tools to quickly improve your photographs.
 It’s also a great place to store your images, allowing you to organize photos by date or arrange them into folders.
 Basic adjustments such as color correction, brightness, saturation, and contrast can be made at the click of a button.